How Keep Your Kid Busy at the Grocery Store

-Every busy parent knows the experience of having to take your kids with you to run errands.
+Every busy parent knows the potentially painful experience of going grocery shopping with kids.
 Whether it’s a matter of saving time or saving the cost of a babysitter, sometimes your young sidekicks must come along.
 But a trip to run an errand like getting groceries doesn’t have to be a burden.
-In fact, there are lots of ways to make a trip to the grocery store productive for you and educational for your child at the same time.
+In fact, there are lots of ways to make a trip to the grocery store productive for you and educational for your child.
 And if you can do two things in the same trip, why not try it?
-Here’s how to make the most out of a trip to the grocery store with your kids, no matter how young or old they are.
+Here’s how to make the most out of a trip to the grocery store with your kids, no matter their age.

 Play the biggest game of ‘I spy’ in the fruit and vegetable aisle!
-You can make the trip fun for your child by asking them to identify the colour of the items on your shopping list, and trying to have them find those coloured items in the store.
-You can advance this colour search by saying, “We need cheese for taco dinner at home, can you see where the cheese is?” and explaining why cheese sometimes comes in different colours and what that means for how it tastes.
+You can make the trip fun by asking them to identify the colour of the items on your shopping list.
+Try to have them find those coloured items in the store.
+You can advance this colour search by saying, “We need cheese for taco dinner at home, can you see where the cheese is?”
+Then explain why cheese sometimes comes in different colours and what that means for how it tastes.
 Once they find the food item from your list, ask them to count how many of the item you need.
-Your child can even keep counting the items in your grocery cart, thereby learning the beginnings of addition each time you add something to the cart.
+Your child can even keep counting the items in your grocery cart.
+This simple counting can introduce addition each time you add something to the cart.

-If your child is between 9 and 11, practice learning about portions and price comparisons.
+9+ years: practice learning about portions and price comparisons

 Including your child in the process of grocery shopping makes them feel like they have contributed to the process of meal preparation and cooking at home.
 They will also enjoy the feeling of helping their parents who do so much for them day in and day out.
 Make extra time to spend in the grocery store, because you never know how many ways you can find to make the experience plentiful in learning.

 Do you have tips to share about keeping your kids busy in the grocery store?
 Pop on over to our FB page and share!